 Naylor Savanna

-Creating immersive moments of discovery, the Naylor Savanna at the San Antonio Zoo features a giraffe house and an overnight guest casita inside a mixed-species savanna habitat of giraffes, zebras, sitatungas, and ostriches, all nestled within a historic stone quarry.
+The Naylor Savanna features a Giraffe House and an Overnight Guest Casita within a savanna habitat of giraffes, zebras, sitatungas, and ostriches, all nestled within the San Antonio Zoo.

-The ovenight guest casita is carefully sited above an existing rain garden and connects to an existing viewing deck to provide universal access (at giraffe-level) utilizing existing public circulation.
+The Casita functions as a one room hotel within the Zoo, and is carefully sited above an existing rain garden and connects to an existing viewing deck providing universal access at giraffe-height.
 A discovery bay window with a trundle bed allows children to sleep with a prime savanna view, waking up to giraffes right outside their window.
-An outdoor porch captures prime binocular viewing of the savanna, as well as the prevailing breezes.
+An outdoor porch captures commanding binocular viewing of the savanna, as well as the prevailing breezes.
+A portion of the overnight stays funds giraffe conservation in their native range.

 Architecture: smithdish architecture; Animal Care: San Antonio Zoo Animal Care Team; Interior Design: smithdish architecture with WestEast Design Group; Timber Frame Design Assist: Timberlyne Group; Structural/Civil: A-1 Engineering; MEP Engineer: DBR; Landscape Architecture: Terra Design Group with San Antonio Zoo; Building Envelope: Acton Partners; Code: FPCC; Archeology: Pape Dawson; Geotech: TTL; Heavy Timber Contractor: Timberlyne Group; General Contractor: Spawglass; Photographer: Corey Leamon; Collaborator: Trey Rabke